AnjuKanjirathingal/Facebook_QSG_Markdown/QSG_FB_Post.md

 Q3: Can I delete a post?

 A3: Yes.
-Select the three dots, then select Move to trash.
+Select the three dots menu, then select Move to trash.
 <br><br><br>
 Q4: Can I schedule a post?